-Honey is known for its anti-inflammatory properties which help to open up the airways.
+Honey has anti-inflammatory properties which help to open up the airways.

-It has also been proven that children who take 2 spoons of honey daily fair better with regard to health than those who don’t.
+It has also been proven that children who take 2 spoons of honey daily fare better with regard to health than those who don’t.

-Honey is also known to have antioxidant properties.
+Honey has antioxidant properties as well.
 This helps the body fight various problems caused by those free radicals roaming about within us.
 Why should we care about free radicals?